Entire functions with two radially distributed values: Proof of Theorems , and

-\emph{Proof of the Corollary}.
+\emph{Proof of Theorem~\ref{thm0}}.
 We assume without loss of generality that $L_0$ is the positive ray.
 The order of $f$ must be finite by Theorem A, so Theorem~\ref{thm3} is applicable.
 As there are only three rays, the number $m$ in Theorem~\ref{thm3} must be~$1$.
 So we have one even sector of opening $\pi/\rho$ and one odd sector of opening at most $\pi/\rho$.
+Thus $\rho\leq 1$.
 In view of~$(ii)$, the common boundary of the odd and even sector is $L_1\cup L_{-1}$.
 So $L_0$ lies inside the odd sector.
-Thus $\rho\leq 1$.
 The possibility that $\rho=1$ is excluded by~(\ref{piomega}) and Theorem~1.
-As $\rho<1$, the function $f$ is of genus zero and thus of the form
+Hence $\rho<1$, and the function $f$ is of genus zero and thus of the form